-I had a discussion with Thomas Basboll (@inframethod) on Twitter that started with a comment I had on a blogpost in which he tried to justify the exclusion of current AI systems (computers, robots, text generating systems, like GPT-3) from ‘our system of rights’.
+In a blogpost Thomas Basboll (@inframethod) argues for the exclusion of current AI systems (computers, robots, text generating systems, like GPT-3) from ‘our system of rights’.

 The underlying ethical question can be stated as ‘do robots belong to our (human) ethical circle?’, or as: ‘are robots moral agents?’.